hollyjackson/casualty_mentions_nyt/README.md

 ### 1. Dataset

 All article data from _The New York Times_ was collected and analyzed through ProQuest TDM (Text and Data Mining) Studio.
 ProQuest is a collection of many databases that provide access to thousands of journals, magazines, newspapers, dissertations, and other publications.
 TDM Studio is a text and data mining solution for research, teaching and learning that allows researchers to analyze ProQuest's collections.
+Unfortunately, due to NYT terms and conditions on data scraping, the original source data cannot be shared from ProQuest TDM Studio, so I do not have the rights to upload it to this repository.
+However, all NYT article data can be downloaded manually from the NYT website.

 Through ProQuest TDM studio, I have acces to all print and online articles in _The New York Times_.
 I identified all articles posted by _The New York Times_ between October 7, 2023, and October 18, 2023, that contained any of the keywords: Palestine, Israel, Palestinian, or Israeli.
 In total, there were 991 articles that matches these search criteria.